 Using Perplexity for Deep OSINT Research

 Perplexity AI represents a significant evolution in AI-powered research.
-Unlike traditional LLMs restricted by training data cutoffs, Perplexity integrates real-time web search with advanced language reasoning.
-For OSINT investigators, this combination transforms AI from a static reference tool into a dynamic research partner capable of investigating emerging events, synthesizing conflicting reports, and quickly mapping unfamiliar territory.
+Unlike traditional LLMs, constrained by the cutoff date of their training data, Perplexity integrates real-time web search with advanced language reasoning.
+For OSINT investigators, that combination transforms AI from a static reference tool into a dynamic research partner, able to investigate emerging events, synthesize conflicting accounts and quickly map unfamiliar territory.

 Key Takeaways: